There are a number of ways to watch HGTV without cable on a Smart TV, Roku or Amazon Fire TV Stick.

 You can stream Hulu with Live TV on a Roku, Apple TV, Fire Stick or Smart TV.

-Vidgo carries HGTV as part of its 95+ channel live TV lineup.
-A&E, ESPN, History channel and Science Channel are among some of Vidgo’s most popular channels.
+Vidgo carries HGTV as part of its live TV lineup.
+A&E, ESPN, History channel and Science Channel are among the 100+ channels on Vidgo.

 Subscribers can stream on up to three screens at once.
 Vidgo has apps on Roku, Amazon Fire TV, Apple TV and Android TV devices such as Google Chromecast.